 An introduction to the chemical and cellular basis of life for natural science majors.
-This course will examine biochemistry, cell structure and function, cell division, genetics, molecular biology, genomics and biotechnology.
+This course will examine biochemistry, cell structure and function, cell division, genetics, molecular biology, genomics, and biotechnology.
 Lecture and laboratory.
-Students may not receive credit for both BIOL 1101 and BIOL 1501.

 BIOL 1502 STRUCTURE AND FUNCTION OF ORGANISMS